gvellut/jncep/README.md

 2 additional options for JNC Nina credentials are now present:

-- JNC Nina login: `-ln` / `--email-nina`, confif option: `EMAIL_NINA`
+- JNC Nina login: `-ln` / `--email-nina`, config option: `EMAIL_NINA`
 - JNC Nina password:  `-pn` / `--password-nina`, config option: `PASSWORD_NINA`

 If the JNC Nina email is the same as the J-Novel Club email, it is possible to only use the main `--email` option (so no need to repeat).
 The JNC Nina password is not optional though.

 One of the 2 options (for the main J-Novel Club website or for the JNC Nina website) must be present.
-For the `epub` or `update` commands, choice of which credential to use is made depending on the URL.
+For the `epub` or `update` commands, the choice of which credential to use is made depending on the series URL.
 When using `track sync`, the presence of credentials is used to decide on querying either website.

 ## Debugging mode